whitecube/nova-flexible-content/README.md

 ```

 > **Quickly generate Layout classes**:
-> Using the `php artisan flexible:layout {?classname} {?layout}` command, you can create these Layout files promptly.
+> Using the `php artisan flexible:layout {classname?} {layout?}` command, you can create these Layout files promptly.